Plants for attracting Bees, Butterflies and Hummingbirds

 and butterflies to visit their garden.
 We have listed a few

-flowers below that are recognized as bee and butterfly
+flowers below that are recognized as bee, butterfly and hummingbird

 IM127 Kiss Me Over The Garden Gate ( Polygonum orientale )